 Anti-aging skincare isn’t about looking 20 years old when you are 60.
-It’s about getting your skin to look its healthiest and most youthful using holistic practices and natural ingredients that are truly good for your skin and body.
+It’s about getting your skin to look its healthiest and most youthful using holistic practices, natural ingredients and adopting a healthy lifestyle that is truly good for your skin and body.

 Unfortunately, some of the habits you practice every day may be having the opposite effect on your skin.
 Your skin is very sensitive to internal and external stressors, which means it can be impacted even by seemingly innocent activities.

 On the flip side, your skin is also highly receptive to positive change.
 If you identify your bad skincare habits and eliminate them, you can slow the aging process to achieve a younger-looking complexion.

 To help you on this path, here’s a look at some of the worst daily habits and factors that are making your skin look older, including some lesser-known contributors to aging.

 Common Habits That Make Your Skin Look Older

 Getting Too Much Sun

 Sunshine is not “bad” for your health.
 In fact, your body needs it to produce vitamin D, a very essential nutrient.

 However, sunlight does contain ultraviolet (UV) rays that can do damage to your skin.
 Overexposure to these UV rays is the #1 cause of premature skin aging and results in something known as photodamage, which is essentially damage at the cellular level that leads to visible signs like wrinkles, dark spots, roughness, etc.